marcobiedermann/search-engine-optimization/readme.md

 ### Jekyll Plugins
 * **[Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag):** A Jekyll plugin to add metadata tags for search engines and social networks to better index and display your site's content.

+### TYPO3 Extensions
+* **[Basic SEO Features](https://typo3.org/extensions/repository/view/seo_basics):** Adds a separate field for the title-tag per page, easy and SEO-friendly keywords and description editing in a new module as well as a flexible Google Sitemap.

 ### WordPress Plugins
 * **[All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/):** the most downloaded plugin for WordPress (almost 30 million downloads).
 Use All in One SEO Pack to automatically optimize your site for Search Engines